BroadbandForum/usp-test/docs/index.md

 1. After reconnecting to the test controller the EUT transmits a WebSocketConnectRecord to the test controller within 30 seconds.

+## 7.11 Websocket response does not include bbf-usp-protocol

+### Purpose

+The purpose of this test is to ensure the EUT properly processes a Websocket response that does not contain the bbf-usp-protocol Websocket Extension.

+### Functionality Tag

+Conditional Mandatory (supports the WebSocket MTP)

+### Test Setup

+1. Ensure the EUT is configured to connect to the test controller using WebSocket.

+### Test Procedure

+1. Configure the controller to not include 'bbf-usp-protocol' in its Sec-WebSocket-Extensions header when opening new WebSocket connections.

+2. Reboot the EUT.

+3. Attempt to start a WebSocket connection to the EUT.

+4. Send a Get message to the EUT with the following structure:

+    ```{filter=pbv type=Msg}
+    header {
+        msg_id: '<msg_id>'
+        msg_type: GET
+    }
+    body {
+        request {
+            get {
+                param_paths: 'Device.DeviceInfo.'
+            }
+        }
+    }
+    ```

+5. Wait for a GetResponse from the EUT

+### Test Metrics

+1. The EUT is able to establish a WebSocket connection to the controller.

+2. The EUT sends a GetResponse to the Get message sent in step 4.

 # 8 Discovery Test Cases